ganderzz/dylanpaulus.com/_posts/2018-5-15-using-react-with-typescript-part-one.md

 };
 ```

 Finally, we define the state for the component.
 Remember, so far we've only told Typescript what the *shape* of our state is.
-This is where we define its value for React.
-Because it's *defined by React*, we define the state as `public`.
+This is where we define its actual value in React.
+Because state is needed by React, we define it as `public`.
 Also, since we don't want anyone mutating the state directly, we then add `readonly`.
-This will throw a Typescript error whenever we try to reassign state directly (eg. `this.state.count = this.state.count + 1; // Error!`).
+This will throw a Typescript error whenever we try to reassign state directly to a value (eg. `this.state.count = this.state.count + 1; // Error!`).
 Next, we define our public readonly variable to have the name *state*, and assign it an object that matches the shape we defined in **IState**.
 Since we defined `React.Component` with **IState** as our state shape, Typescript knows that the state should have a **count** field with a number value.

 ### Adding Events